• Home

 Luke 13:32

-When Jesus walked out of the grave on the third day after the crucifixion, He still had the scars of the crucifixion in His body, so His body was not perfected.
+When Jesus walked out of the tomb on the third day after the crucifixion, He still had the scars of the crucifixion in His body, so His body was not perfected.
 But His body (the Body of Christ), will be perfected in this third day of the Church.

-I sincerely hope my generation is the 42nd generation, but if not, we will do our part to pave the way for the 42nd generation to appear on Earth sometime in this new day (millennium) we have barely crossed the threshold of.
+I sincerely hope our generation is the 42nd generation, but if not, we will do our part to pave the way for the 42nd generation to appear on Earth sometime in this new day (millennium) we have barely crossed the threshold of.

-Saints of God, this is in a nutshell (so to speak), the Gospel of the Kingdom.
+Saints of God, this is in a nutshell so to speak, the Gospel of the Kingdom.

 Surely we were born for such a time as this!